sociovirology/sars_cov2_environmental_seq/README.md

 7) low_coverage_read_information.sh: This is a "driver" script that runs scripts 5) and 6) for each run sub-directory

 8) analysis_figures.R: This shell script conducts most of the analysis of data, generating tables, figures, and statistics

+9) nextstrain_setup_run.sh: This file is shell script that sets up the NextStrain environment, runs the test NextStrain build, and then copies files for a custom build used to generate images in the paper.
+This script is independent from other scripts.
+Alternate way to run analyses presented in data/nextstrain/README.md